Procedures at IU Bloomington

 - Both parties will be afforded similar and timely access to view any information that will be used at the hearing.

-- The hearing panel shall inform the respondent of the facts alleged.
+- The complainant and respondent will be informed of the facts alleged.
 The respondent may, but need not, respond to allegations.

 - Both the complainant and the respondent will have equal opportunity to present oral and/or written evidence.

-- If, after discussion, the hearing panel determines that the violation alleged is not supported by a preponderance of the evidence (more likely than not), the hearing panel shall dismiss the accusation and notify both the respondent and the complainant by means of a written notice.
+- If, after deliberations the hearing panel determines that the information available in the judicial conference does not support by a preponderance of the evidence (more likely than not) that a violation of the Student Code has occurred, the hearing panel will dismiss the charges and notify both the respondent and the complainant by means of a written notice.
 The complainant and/or respondent may request an appeal (see section 3a.).

-- If the respondent fails to appear at the judicial conference, s/he may explain the failure to appear in writing to the Office of Student Ethics within 10 days of the scheduled conference.
+- If the respondent fails to appear at the judicial conference, s/he may explain the failure to appear in writing to the University within two business days of the scheduled conference.
 Written documentation supporting the cause of absence must be included.
-Within 10 days after receiving the respondent's letter, the Office of Student Ethics will notify the respondent and the complainant whether the judicial conference may be rescheduled.
-The judicial conference will be rescheduled only under extraordinary circumstances as determined by the Judicial Conference Hearings Panel.
+Within three business days after receiving the respondent's letter, the University will notify the respondent and the complainant whether the judicial conference may be rescheduled.
+The judicial conference will be rescheduled only under extraordinary circumstances.

-The respondent or the complainant may appeal the decision of the hearing panel to the Vice Provost/Dean of Students or his/her designee.
-To initiate an appeal, respondent/complainant must send written notice of appeal to the Office of Student Ethics.
+The respondent or the complainant may appeal the decision of the hearing panel to the Senior Student Affairs Administrator on the respective campus, or his/her designee.
+To initiate an appeal, respondent/complainant must send written notice of appeal to the University.
 The written notice must include the basis for appeal (See Section 3b.).

-The notice of appeal must be filed no later than 10 calendar days after the date of the written decision of the Hearing Panel is sent.
-If no written request for an appeal is received by Office of Student Ethics within the time specified, the request for an appeal shall not be reviewed, any sanction(s) proposed by the hearing panel shall be imposed, and the action shall be final.
-Neither the respondent nor the complainant may make any further appeal from the decision of the Vice Provost/Dean of Students or his/her designee.
+The notice of appeal must be filed no later than five calendar days after the date of the written decision of the Hearing Panel is sent.
+If no written request for an appeal is received by the University within the time specified, the request for an appeal will not be reviewed, any sanction(s) proposed by the hearing panel will be imposed, and the action will be final..

 - Basis for Appeal